hydroper-jet/lang/spec/1.0/source/src/overview/jwdoc.md

-# JWDoc comments
+# JWDoc documentation tool

 JWDoc is an API documentation tool that coworks with the JetWork language.

 ## JWPM registry

-JWPM packages published to the JWPM registry automatically host online web pages in the JWPM website after a cloud build action.
-This removes the need for manual JWDoc web page builds.
+Online published JWPM packages automatically host online web pages in the JWPM website.

 ## Comment format